goravbhootra/Phoenix-deployment/README.md

-# Phoenix-1.3-deployment
+# Phoenix-1.4-deployment
-Phoenix 1.3 deployment from Mac (Local development) to Ubuntu server.
-Docker is used in local machine for generating the build files including ERTS 9.2.1.
+Phoenix 1.4 deployment from Mac (Local development) to Ubuntu server.
+Docker is used in local machine for generating the build files including ERTS 10.1.1.
 Build files are pushed to Ubuntu Server and run.
 Docker is not used on remote server.

-build ubuntu_phoenix-1.3.0:latest image with ubuntu 16.04 + erlang 21.0.4 + elixir 1.6.6 + phoenix master branch
+build ubuntu_phoenix-1.4.0:latest image with ubuntu 16.04 + erlang 21.1.1 + elixir 1.7.4

 use the image in consecutive step to reach the final image: